-Now that Zoom has become a household name, countless customized virtual backgrounds are available to everyone.
+Now that Zoom has become a household name, customized virtual backgrounds are available to everyone.
 With so many options, you might expect a blur feature like the ones offered in Google Meet.

-Unfortunately, Zoom hasn’t added this feature yet.
-But if you want to blur your own background, all you need is a webcam (or phone) and a free editor called Kapwing.
-In this article, you’ll learn exactly how to take a picture, add the blur and get it on Zoom in just a few steps.
+Unfortunately, Zoom hasn’t added a "blur background" feature yet.
+If you want to blur your own background, all you need is a webcam (or phone) and a free editor called Kapwing.
+In this article, you’ll learn how to take a picture, add the blur and get it on Zoom in a few steps.
 Let’s get started:

 - Take a picture of your background